 The Center celebrated its five-year milestone in 2019, and serves as a venue to forge lasting partnerships and friendships among university communities, Mexican residents, and various organizations — hosting innovative and experiential learning opportunities, collaborative and interdisciplinary research initiatives, and intercultural knowledge exchanges.

-Since its founding, the Center has engaged thousands of university students and faculty members, BCS residents, youth and families, researchers, and community partners through a diverse range of program offerings, from full-day events like the Ecotourism Symposium in 2018, to weeklong programs such as Family Adventure Week and Kids Do It All, to semester-long education abroad programs including CSU’s Liberal Arts and Community Engagement courses.
+Since its founding, the Center has engaged thousands of university students and faculty members, BCS residents, youth and families, researchers, and community partners through a diverse range of program offerings, from full-day events like the Ecotourism Symposium in 2018, to weeklong programs such as Kids Do It All and semester-long education abroad programs in Fish, Wildlife and Conservation Biology and Liberal Arts and Community Engagement.

 CSU Todos Santos Center staff join English program participants for group photo during Fall 2019 graduation ceremony.